|

 This model, with the pegbox in a figure of eight

-shape that resembles the shape of the guitar itself, still has the
+shape that resembles the shape of the guitar itself,

-the pulling force of the strings go right to the wood of the front,
+items that make the pulling force of the strings go right to the

-instead of via the glue of the bridge.
+wood of the front, instead of via the glue of the bridge.

 The strings were made of gut, in the now familiar tuning E A d g